The Month Ahead

 This document is for information purposes only and is not to be construed as advice.
 Although all the information in this document is obtained in good faith from sources believed to be reliable, no representation of warranty, express or implied is made as to its accuracy, completeness or suitability for your intended use.
 To the extent permitted by law, ANZ does not accept any responsibility or liability for any direct or indirect loss or damage arising from your use of this information.

 Past performance is not indicative of future performance.
-The actual performance any given investor realises will depend on many things, is not guaranteed.
+The actual performance any given investor realises will depend on many things, is not guaranteed, and may be negative as well as positive.